-Golden Retrievers have a longer snout, and Labs have a broad head, and a medium non-tapered muzzle.
+Golden Retrievers have a longer snout, and Labs have a broad head and a medium non-tapered muzzle.

 Both breeds are friendly to strangers and everyone they meet, this makes them terrible at being guard dogs.
-They do make good watch dogs however, barking at strangers coming to your door.
+They do make good watchdogs, however, barking at strangers coming to your door.

 I would say that a Golden Retriever is more sensitive, meaning that you cannot get angry at them or use a harsh tone of voice when they have done something wrong, their feelings will get hurt.

 Both breeds do well in families with children, but a Labrador will be able to adapt easier to a household of young boisterous and loud kids.
 Golden Retrievers prefer a more calm home environment.

 The Lab is a more high energy dog than the Golden, and all of that energy can be focused on chewing and being destructive, if they are left alone for long periods of time, or they become bored.

 Both a Lab and a Golden are highly intelligent, they want to please their owners, and they are quick to learn new things.

-Golden Retrievers are patient and attentive, and their calm demeanor makes them easy to train.
+Golden Retrievers are patient and attentive, and their calm demeanour makes them easy to train.
 A Labs high energy level will mean they might lose focus and concentration on the training.

-Both breeds are considered easy to train, and will do anything for a treat.
+Both breeds are considered easy to train and will do anything for a treat.